federicorossatto/PLAN2SHOW/README.md

 Rows containing neither `Actions` nor `BPM` are skipped because they contain nothing to execute.

 Do not rename the `TIMELINE` sheet or its required columns.

+> **BPM column vs. `BPM Show` action:** if a row sets a value in the `BPM` column **and** also includes a `BPM Show: X BPM` action in the same row, both commands are compiled into the same cue and applied in sequence — the Actions-column value is applied last and silently overrides the column value.
+Use only one of the two per row to avoid ambiguity.

 ---